About

 Hi!
 I am a postdoc at Jefferson Lab working on various aspects of quantum computing, utilizing both qubit-based and qumode-based approaches to universal quantum computing.
 The US Department of Energy's (DOE) established research centers fund this position through C2QA, one of the five Quantum Information Science (QIS) centers.
 The goal is to work toward quantum advantage in nuclear physics, chemistry, materials science, and condensed matter physics, among many others.
 Before this position, I spent three years at the Perimeter Institute for Theoretical Physics in Waterloo, Canada, where my mentor was Pedro Vieira.
 In 2019, I completed my Ph.D. from Syracuse University and worked with Simon Catterall on various aspects of lattice field theory, especially its application to the thermodynamics of black holes in supergravity.

-I grew up in different states of India (Darbhanga, Bihar, from 1993 until 1999, Delhi from 1999 until 2001, and Sonipat, Haryana, from 2001 until 2007) and studied for my Bachelors degree in Physics at St. Stephen's College, Delhi while being a KVPY (highly competitive programme funded by the Department of Science and Technology of the Government of India) scholar.
+I grew up in different states of India (Darbhanga, Bihar during 1993-1999, Delhi from 1999 until 2001, and Sonipat, Haryana, from 2001 until 2007) and studied for my Bachelors degree in Physics at St. Stephen's College, Delhi while being a KVPY (highly competitive program funded by the Department of Science and Technology of the Government of India) scholar.
 In 2010, I received a one-year Erasmus scholarship from the European Union to study for an MS at the University of Paris (now Sorbonne University).
 I did my Masters thesis research on trilayer graphene using ab-initio density functional theory calculations using Quantum ESPRESSO.
 I then moved back to India and completed another Masters in Astroparticle Physics from Bose Institute and St. Xavier's College (2011-2013) and wrote my MSc thesis research on Monte Carlo methods for path integral approach to quantum field theories (QFTs).
 The Government of India awarded me the CSIR/UGC fellowship in my final year of MSc which I had to decline since I moved to the US.
 In 2013, I joined the physics department at Syracuse University and obtained my PhD in 2019 on aspects of holography, large N, and lattice supersymmetry.
 Later that year, I moved to Waterloo, Canada, for my first postdoc and returned to the US for my second postdoc in 2022.

 Research

-In 2018, I started exploring the tensor network renormalization group methods to study lower-dimensional gauge theories and spin models with continuous or discrete symmetries.
+During my PhD, I started exploring the tensor network renormalization group methods to study lower-dimensional gauge theories and spin models with continuous or discrete symmetries.
 Since the tensor network methods are computationally expensive in higher dimensions, one of my other recent interests is also exploring different algorithms which will enable us to study a wide range of statistical models with sufficient accuracy.
 A long-term goal is to compute critical exponents in 3d models by going close to the QFT limit and comparing it to the results from the well-established conformal bootstrap program and MC method.
 Another direction is to study models that are affected by sign problem in conventional Monte Carlo methods, such as those at finite chemical potential or with a topological term.

 Around the World